 Historic Sites of Manitoba: Avenue of Elms Memorial (Chancellor Matheson Road, Winnipeg)

 “Celebrate armistice at foot of cenotaph,” Manitoba Free Press, 10 November 1923, page 2.

-We thank David Ford and Rose Kuzina for providing additional information used here.
+We thank David Ford, Rose Kuzina, and George Penner for providing additional information used here.

 This page was prepared by Gordon Goldsborough.

 This is a collection of historic sites in Manitoba compiled by the Manitoba Historical Society.
 The information is offered for historical interest only.